-Already included on the last two CDs, Beyond Attention and Crossing Oceans of Time, Woodwind player Phil Papotnik returns for many of the tracks on these eight sides.
-He is joined by Keyboardist Mark Dewalt on some of the later tracks.
+Already included on the last two Albums, Beyond Attention and Crossing Oceans of Time, Woodwind player Phil Papotnik returns for many of the tracks on these eight sides.
+He is joined by Violinist Chris Sedelmeyer and Keyboardist Mark Dewalt on some of the later tracks.
 Guest percussionists include One World Tribe's Preach Freedom, Mark Colicchia, and Baba Raymond Sylla, who graciously dropped in while in the area one night, and Cat's A Bear's Joe Dorris and Nick Ronzitti, who were at several of the sessions.

 Engineered by Randy Hetherington, these Midtown Recording Studio sessions are always notorious for being demanding, challenging, and fresh.
 Producer J.D.
 Hopkins creates an atmosphere which keeps everyone on their toes, even as they relax and enjoy the pleasure of playing music with one another.
 By combining players in different combinations and numbers, and sometimes asking for a musical scenerio as a starting point, he allows the unexpected to emerge from the sessions.
 Though there were certainly none, any preconceived notions of what to expect from a J.D. and the Sons of Rhythm session would be shattered by the twists and turns that play out at Midtown.